godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

    # Load character.gd and create a new node instance from it

    var Character = load("res://path/to/character.gd")
-   var character_node = Character.instance()
+   var character_node = Character.new()

 Instead, you can give your class a name to register it as a new type in Godot's editor.
-For that, you use the 'class_name' keyword followed.
+For that, you use the 'class_name' keyword.
 You can add an optional comma followed by a path to an image, to use it as an icon.
 Your class will then appear with its new icon in the editor: